-Hundreds of homes as well as shops, restaurants and office space are planned on the site of the former Derbyshire Royal Infirmary a new neighbourhood comprising hundreds of homes,
+Hundreds of homes as well as shops, restaurants and office space are planned for the site of the former Derbyshire Royal Infirmary with a new neighbourhood comprising hundreds of homes.

 The project, led by Nightingale Quarter Estates, has earmarked the site for 500 dwellings, 10,763 sq ft of retail space, 5,381 sq ft for restaurant use and 11,840 sq ft of office space.